-And then, my Brothers, what is the end of the story?
-Were the boys of '61 to '65 content to rest upon their return home?
-No, they continued their labors, not only saved this nation from '61 to '65, but, by their acts, as citizens of this country of ours, have made the United States what it is today, the greatest and most powerful and best beloved nation on the face of the earth.
-(Applause).
-Am I saving to a machine the face of the carth.
-(Applause).
-Am I saying too much when I say that this credit belongs to the Grand Army of the Republic?
-I don't believe I am my Brothon am, my Brothers, because they have been the living examples of true patriotics. of true patriotism, and by their acts and by their words they have instilled into the hearts of the people, since the time of that dreadful conflict. that dreadful conflict, true love of country and true veneration for this beloved district true love of country and true veneration for this beloved flag of ours.
-Oh, I love to think of the victories won by our fathers for the victories. won by our fathers from '61 to '65; I like to read of Gettysburg and of Shiloh and of David to '65; I like to read of Gettysburg and of Shiloh and of Fredericksburg; I like to think of Lincoln and of Grant and of Fredericksburg; I like to think of Lincoln and of Grant and of Sherman and of all the rest of the brave boys in blue; but I like better, my Brothers, to give some thought to what those men have better, my Brothers, to give some thought to what those men have accomplished for the good of this nation of ours after they coared to be accomplished for the good of this nation of ours after they ceased to be soldiers and again became citizens.
-I believe that the greatest asset that this nation has had yea the greatest asset that this nation has had yea the greatest asset we have today, is the remnant of that mighty army of blue, represented by the Grand Army of the hearts were thrilled; what emotions filled its asset we were perhearts were thrilled; what emotions filled us, as we were perENCAMPMENT 203 mitted, under the providence of God, once more to look upon them as they marched through the streets of this historic city!
-Was there a man, woman or child who was not affected, who was not thrilled, who was not made a better man, woman or child, because they were permitted to again view the Grand Army of the Republic in parade.
+And then my Brothers, what is the end of the story?
+Were the boys o 61 to 65 ntent to rest upon their return home?
+No, they continued their labors, not only saved this nation from '61 to '65 but hv th ir acts, as citizens of this country of ours, have made the United States what it is today, the greatest and most powerful and best beloved nation on the face of the earth.
+(Applause) Am I is to much when I say that this credit belongs to the Grand American States and the Grand American States and the stat belongs to the Grand Army of the Republic?
+I don't believe I am, my Brothers because the have been the living examples of true patriotism, and by their acts and by their words they instilled into the hearts of the people, since the time of that dreadful conflict true is of the people, since the time of that dreadful conflict true lo e of country and true veneration for this beloved and true lo e of country and true veneration for this beloved flag of ours Oh, I love to think of the victories won by sur fathers of ours Oh, I love to think of the victories won by our fathers from to 65; I like to read of Gettysburg and of Sh oh and o Fredericksburg; I like to think of Lincoln and of Grant and of Fredericksburg; I like to think of Lincoln and of Grant and of Sherman and of all the rest of the bran boys in blue: but I the bernand of all the rest of the branch boys in blue: but I the branch and of all the rest of the ught boys in blu; but I like better, my Brothers, to give some thought to what those men have better, my Brothers, to give some thought to what those men have accomplished for the good of this nation of ours after they coared to be accomplished for the good of this nation of ours after they ceased to be soldiers and again became citizens.
+I believe that greatest that this nation has been the greatest association that the greatest of that yea the greatest asset we have today, is the remnant of that mighty army of blue, repreby the Grand Army of the Republic.
+(A Oh, what thoughts came to us; how our hearts were inlied, what emotions filled up as we were perhearts were the liled, what emotions filled us, as we were permitted, under the providence of God, once more to look upon them as they marched through the streets of this historic city!
+Was there a man, woman or child who was not affected who was not thrilled, who was not made a better man, woman or child because they were permitted to again view the Grand Army of the Republic in parade.
 I think I saw the heading of one of the papers that said it was the last parade of the Grand Army of the Republic.
-No, Brothers, it is not the last parade of the Grand Army of the Republic, because so long as God gives them strength, they insist, when they meet in annual encampment, on marching through the streets of the city, in order that the people might gain inspiration and love of country, and flag, because of being permitted to again see them.
+No, Brothers, it is not the last parade of the Grand Army of the Republic, because so long as God vives them strength, they insist, when they mect in annual encampment, on marching through the streets of the city, in order that the people might gain inspiration and love of country, and flag, because of being permitted to again see them.
 (Applause).